I used to be terrible at setting boundaries at work.

 That struck a chord with me.
-I used to be one of those young people with a messed up perspective who treated work as a religion in many ways.
+I used to be one of those young people.
+I had a messed up perspective and treated work this way.
 I think this perspective on work is particularly pervasive in nonprofits.

-Often times, nonprofit professionals will seek to get their life’s purpose through their work.
+Oftentimes, nonprofit professionals will seek to get their life’s purpose through their work.
 While this may work for some, I personally think that work isn’t set up to provide us with these things.
-When people believe that their life’s purpose comes through their work, people tend to put too much of their time an effort into it and as a result, become busy and stressed.
+When people believe that their life’s purpose comes through their work, people tend to put too much of their time and effort into it.
+As a result, they become busy and stressed.

 While it’s widely accepted in our culture, I’ve learned that being busy is not synonymous with importance and value.
 We’ve all received cultural messages that busyness is desirable.
 These messages tell us that busyness signals a higher social status, and everyone should seek to be busy all of the time.
 If not, our life must be meaningless.

 I’ve come to realize that this is not the case.

 I no longer expect to get all of my meaning and fulfillment from my work.
 More importantly, I no longer believe that being busy is desirable.

 This coupled with a newfound understanding of financial freedom enabled me to make significant changes in the way that I approached work.